Today I’ll be looking at another comparison between two headphones by the same company. This time it’ll be the V-MODA M-100 vs LP2.

 I’ve road-tested both of these models so let’s jump in and give you an opinion on which one is worth your time and money!

 The V-MODA Crossfade M-100 (on Amazon) is an updated version of the LP2.
 They look stylish and are a super durable piece of kit.
 Like most modern headphones, the M-100 has a compact design that folds inwards to allow easier transportation.
 The foam around the headphones are a hexagonal shape and is made of foam and vegan leather.
-I didn’t even know vegan leather was a thing until I was reviewing these!
+I didn’t even know vegan leather was a thing!

 The M-100 was still comfortable after wearing them for a couple of hours, however, I did opt for the XL earpads because I have slightly bigger ears.
 The clamping force is on the tighter side, but it didn’t seem to bother me as I have a smaller than average head.
 Given these are over-ear headphones, I felt that the standard earpads were somewhat smaller than other headphones.